novel-zlood/novel-zlood.github.io/source/_posts/rptc/rptc-116.md

 ---

-That evening, a call came from Park Ki-ho of 【Someone Else's Story】.
+That evening, a call came from Park Ki-ho of 【Nam's Story】.

 He asked when he could visit, so they scheduled it for the next morning.
 After the meeting the next day, they welcomed him.